jfhernandeza/gpsi/README.md

 Java library for automatic spectral index learning from data.
 Runs correctly on Java 8.

+The package can be either compiled as a NetBeans project, or run directly from the .jar file provided in **dist/**

 ## Dependencies

 The library depends on the next packages: